augcle/EX-05---Write-Serial/README.md

 Small program for sending a message to a microcontroller and recieving whatever was send.
-It can convert it to binary, this is done in line 18.
-Just delete the comment slashes and comment out line 19.
+It can convert it to binary, but this is optional.
-Code comes from Exercise 5 in the DTU course 34338, january 2026.
+See the file 'refman.pdf' under the Latex folder for PDF of doxygen documentation.